susumuota/kaggleenv/README.md

 ### Run `docker-compose build`

-Run `docker-compose build` to build the docker image.
+Run `docker-compose build` to build the Docker image.
 See details [here](https://docs.docker.com/compose/reference/build/).

 **Note: This process may take 20-30 minutes and 18.5GB disks for data downloads on your local machine**.